-Ensuring a secure end-to-end flow of data between cyberphysical continuum endpoints becomes more challenging in dynamic, uncontrolled environments.
-It is especially true when multiple heterogeneous technologies are involved and the latency requirements are particularly vulnerable to easy to exploit Denial of Service (DoS) attacks.
+Ensuring a secure end-to-end flow of data between cyber-physical continuum endpoints becomes more challenging in dynamic, uncontrolled environments.
+It is especially true when multiple heterogeneous technologies are involved and the latency requirements are particularly vulnerable to easy-to-exploit Denial of Service (DoS) attacks.
 Today security solutions (e.g., firewalls) are not well adapted for deterministic communications.
-They either need to be made to work in realtime or the scheduling needs to consider the additional delay.
+They either need to be made to work in real-time or the scheduling needs to consider the additional delay.
 The latter is referred to as delay transparency and it concerns delays due to access control, authorization, authentication, etc. [73].
-At a high level, the following aspects need to be considered when conceiving security solutions from an endto-end perspective:
+At a high level, the following aspects need to be considered when conceiving security solutions from an end-to-end perspective:

 - 1. The requirement for the performance of security mechanisms is not the same in the end-to-end communication paths and in the edge. - 2.
-Besides detecting attacks on the time determinism, security mechanisms also need to ensure that packet delivery and consistency are not disrupted. - 3.
-Applications requiring determinism have different requirements that need different security levels. - 4.
-Time awareness mechanisms, e.g., time synchronization solutions have a big attack surface and today only isolated solutions specific to each communication technology exist [24].
+Besides detecting attacks on time determinism, security mechanisms also need to ensure that packet delivery and consistency are not disrupted. - 3.
+Applications requiring determinism have different requirements that need different security levels.